 - The use of a tape recorder or student note taker for lectures.

 - The use of a calculator for computation problems on math and science tests and exams, and

 - The use of a word processor or laptop for in class essay exams and tests.

 The student’s disability must warrant the specific accommodation(s) and such accommodation(s) must comply with the provisions of the ADA (1990) and the section 504 of the Rehabilitation Act (1973).

 Yes.
-Every student attending Felician College is able to register for and receive tutorial assistance with courses in the major discipline at the Center for Learning, located on the second floor of Kirby Hall (Room 222).
-In addition, every student at Felician College is able to receive tutorial support from the Writing Lab which is also located on the second floor of Kirby Hall (Room 225) and the Math Lab which is located in Room #4 on the lower level of Sister Theresa Mary Martin Hall.
+Every student attending Felician University is able to register for and receive tutorial assistance with courses in the major discipline at the Center for Learning, located on the second floor of Kirby Hall (Room 222).
+In addition, every student at Felician University is able to receive tutorial support from the Writing Lab which is also located on the second floor of Kirby Hall (Room 225) and the Math Lab which is located in Room #4 on the lower level of Sister Theresa Mary Martin Hall.

-Does Felician College provide learning disabilities testing?
+Does Felician University provide learning disabilities testing?

 No. However, the Coordinator can conduct an interview and screening for current Felician students to determine if there is evidence that a comprehensive evaluation is warranted.
 The Coordinator can refer the student to community resources for more comprehensive testing.
 The student is responsible for the cost of any recommended learning disability assessment.